CharbelKhoury1/BreakFree-CMS/README.md

 - Row Level Security (RLS) policies
 - Database functions for view counting

-### 3. Admin User Creation
+### 3. User Account Creation

 1. Go to your Supabase project dashboard
-2. Navigate to Authentication > Users
+2. Navigate to Authentication → Users
-3. Create a new user with email: `admin@breakfree.com`
+3. Create a new user account with your desired email
-4. Run the admin user migration to assign admin role
+4. Set up the user profile in the database

 ### 4. Start Development